 Your consultation is your opportunity to get clear, personalized advice.
 Don’t hesitate to ask questions to ensure you understand everything.
 A great starting point is asking, “What should I state in my living will to make my wishes clear?”
 It’s also helpful to ask, “How does a living will compare to a last will and testament?”
 This clarifies their different roles in your overall estate plan.
 Finally, ask about your other options.
 This can open up a conversation about other important documents, like a durable power of attorney for health care, which appoints someone to make medical decisions for you.

-Steps to Finalize and Store Your Living Will
+How to Finalize and Safely Store Your Living Will

 Once your living will is drafted, the final steps are signing and storing it properly.
 Your attorney will guide you through Missouri’s specific requirements for signatures and witnesses.
 After it’s signed, keep the original document in a safe, accessible place, like a fireproof box at home.
 The most important step is to distribute copies.
 Make sure your primary doctor, your appointed health care agent, and close family members have a copy.
 This ensures that the people who need it can find it quickly.
 A living will is only effective if your loved ones and medical team know it exists and can access it when needed.